JupiterOne/graph-azure/docs/jupiterone.md

 - Map Azure users to employees in your JupiterOne account.
 - Monitor visibility and governance of your Azure cloud environment by leveraging hundreds of out of the box queries.
-- Monitor compliance against the Azure CIS Framework and other security benchmarks using the JupiterOne compliance app.
+- Monitor compliance against the Azure CIS Benchmarks framework and other security benchmarks using the JupiterOne compliance app.
 - Monitor Azure vulnerabilities and findings from multiple services within the alerts app.